- Aeronautical Information Management

 11. What if I have more than one drone that qualifies me to register – do I pay more?

-No, the national register is for drone operators and has no limit on the number of drones which you can then operate.
+The national register is for drone operators and has no limit on the number of drones which you can operate.

 12. Do I need to prove my name and age when registering?